-Through exploring what is meant by a Personal Journey, pupils will learn that:
+Through exploring what is meant by a Personal Journey, pupils will learn:

-- Some people have amazing, puzzling or mysterious experiences that they may explain as an encounter with a power above - They may see these as beyond or within the material world and may claim they have given new insights into life.
+- Some people have amazing, puzzling or mysterious experiences that they may explain as an encounter with a power above - They may see these as beyond or within the material world and may claim they have given new insights into life. - What might make a place special to non-religious people.